zabbix-tools/zabbix-module-sockets/README.md

 ## Keys

 ```
-sockets.tcp.count[<state>]                  return the number of tcp sockets in
+sockets.tcp.count[<state>]      return the number of tcp sockets in the given
+                                state

+sockets.tcp.sendq[<state>]      returns the total sum of all buffers in the send
-                                            the given state
+                                queue for all tcp sockets in the given state

+sockets.tcp.recvq[<state>]      returns the total sum of all buffers in the
+                                receive queue for all tcp sockets in the given
+                                state

-sockets.tcp6.count[<state>]                 return the number of ipv4 tcp
+sockets.tcp6.count[<state>]     return the number of ipv4 tcp sockets in the
+                                given state

+sockets.tcp6.sendq[<state>]     returns the total sum of all buffers in the send
-                                            sockets in the given state
+                                queue for all tcp6 sockets in the given state

+sockets.tcp6.recvq[<state>]     returns the total sum of all buffers in the
+                                receive queue for all tcp6 sockets in the given
+                                state

-sockets.udp.count[<state>]                  return the number of udp sockets in
+sockets.udp.count[<state>]      return the number of udp sockets in the given
+                                state

+sockets.udp.sendq[<state>]      returns the total sum of all buffers in the send
-                                            the given state
+                                queue for all udp sockets in the given state

+sockets.udp.recvq[<state>]      returns the total sum of all buffers in the
+                                receive queue for all udp sockets in the given
+                                state

-sockets.udp6.count[<state>]                 return the number of ipv6 udp
+sockets.udp6.count[<state>]     return the number of ipv6 udp sockets in the
+                                given state

+sockets.udp6.sendq[<state>]     returns the total sum of all buffers in the send
-                                            sockets in the given state
+                                queue for all udp6 sockets in the given state

+sockets.udp6.recvq[<state>]     returns the total sum of all buffers in the
+                                receive queue for all udp6 sockets in the given
+                                state

-sockets.unix.count[<state>]                 returns the number of unix sockets
+sockets.unix.count[<state>]     returns the number of unix sockets in the given
-                                            in the given state
+                                state

 sockets.modver[]                            version of the loaded module
 ```